-Thanks to our sponsor Ibis Cycles, eight lucky riders will win an Ibis B-Rad Service Pro Pack.
-This includes:
+Thanks to our sponsor Ibis Cycles, eight lucky riders will win an Ibis B-Rad Service Pro Pack, retail value $250 each!

 Winners will be announced on our facebook page the night before each practice and race day, and at the rider briefings each morning.

 If you are flying into Nelson with your bike, we suggest you read Air New Zealand's policy and book any extra luggage well ahead of time to avoid disappointment.

 You can read their policy here.

 The Maitai Valley Motor Camp is in the heart of the Maitai Valley where you will be riding and only a ten minute ride to the Event Village.
 At only $10 a night per person for camping, this is a great place to stay.
 Alternative bike friendly accommodation includes the Inn Between, or check out the Nelson Tasman website.